KMSyahid133/dumbBad_idiotic_projects/README.md

 # dumbBad_idiotic_projects

-This entire repository is the dumb project you've made syahid
+This entire repository is the dumb project I've made